gnosischain/documentation/updates/2023/07-19-core-devs-call.md

 # Mainnet

 Withdrawal contract fully audited by ChainSafe
-Will be deployed after the call and than be proposed to the DAO (process takes ~9 days) All clients up to date and released
+Will be deployed after the call and then be proposed to the DAO (process takes ~9 days) All clients up to date and released
 Make sure that gnosisscan and blockscout follow the updates.